IrregularSam/SarosFlow/README.md

    ```
 3. Open http://localhost:3000

-Note: The Stitch HTML is injected into pages using `dangerouslySetInnerHTML` to preserve layout quickly.
+Note: The Figma HTML is injected into pages using `dangerouslySetInnerHTML` to preserve layout quickly.
 For production use, a developer should refactor the HTML into React components and integrate the Saros DLMM SDK.